british special forces

 • The Royal Marines used WMIKs during assaults on Iraqi-held cities and towns of Southern Iraq during Operation Telic, 2003.

-• Both the Royal Marines Brigade Patrol Troop and the Para's Pathfinder Platoon have used the WMIKs as for recon and assault operations in Afghanistan.
+• Both the Royal Marines Brigade Patrol Troop and the PARA's Pathfinder Platoon have used the WMIKs as for recon and assault operations in Afghanistan.

 Land Rover WMIK Specifications